Some women’s basketball history will be made when Stanford tips off against Gonzaga at McCarthey Athletic Center on Sunday.

 No. 7 DePaul played at GU in Dec.
 1981.

-Although UCLA and Arizona are among the Pac-10 teams to play WSU’s men in league games, the highest ranking was the Wildcats at No. 5 for a January 1998 game at the Arena.
+Although UCLA and Arizona are among the Pac-10 teams to play WSU’s men in conference games, the highest ranking was the Wildcats at No. 5 for a January 1998 game at the Arena.

 VanDerveer, who revealed the home-and-home series continues next season, said the game is an opportunity for Cardinal sophomore forward Joslyn Tinkle to play closer to her Missoula home.